neeldas6789/Hotel-website-mock/examples/check.md

-@DeepDocs: Add some examples here
+@DeepDocs: Add some examples here on how to use